BlackPhlox/CookieMonster/README.md

     npm run-script run : opens browser whilst starting the server

 To use:

+    Notice: This only works locally(logically), which means you have to have a local server running with your website (and a database for comments/usercontent) in order to test it.

     Copy and paste the content of payload.txt into the console of another browser window or another device on your network.
+    This textstring might be what the user run if your website is not secure.

     Look in the console with cookiemonster to see the content of the cookie.